pustotnik/zenmake/docs/config-actions.rst

-All results (defines and some other values) of configuration actions (excluding ``call-pyfunc``) in one build task can be exported to all build tasks which depend on the current task.
+All results (defines and some other values) of configuration actions (excluding ``call-pyfunc``) in one build task can be exported to all dependent build tasks.
-Use :ref:`export-config-results<buildconf-taskparams-export-config-results>`
-for this ability.
+Use :ref:`export<buildconf-taskparams-export>` with the name `config-results` for this ability.
 It allows you to avoid writing the same config actions in tasks and reduce configuration actions time run.